getsentry/sentry-docs/src/collections/_documentation/common/getting_started/getting_started_template.md

 ## Capture Errors

 The reporting of an *event* - an error or exception - is called *capturing*.
-When an event is captured, it’s sent to Sentry..
+When an event is captured, it’s sent to Sentry.
 <!--
 Guideline: Add SDK specific information, as appropriate -->